-Interest Rate Exposure Management - The Company's current and future debt may be subject to interest rate risk.
-The Company utilizes interest rate derivatives to alter interest rate exposure in an attempt to reduce the effects of these changes.
 On April 24, 2013, the Company entered into a treasury rate lock agreement with Bank of America.
 This agreement allowed the Company to lock a 10-year US Treasury rate of 1.7845% through June 14, 2013 for its anticipated issuance of the 2023 Notes.
 The Company designated this agreement as a cash flow hedge.
 On June 3, 2013, the Company terminated the treasury rate lock simultaneously with the issuance of the 2023 Notes which resulted in a gain of approximately \$11.0 million.
 This gain is being amortized into interest expense over the 10-year term of the 2023 Notes.
-During fiscal 2013 approximately \$0.5 million was amortized from OCI into interest expense and approximately \$1.1 million will be amortized from OCI into interest expense within the next 12 months.
+During fiscal 2014 and fiscal 2013 approximately \$1.1 million and \$0.5 million, respectively, was amortized from OCI into interest expense and approximately \$1.1 million will be amortized from OCI into interest expense within the next 12 months.

-On June 30, 2009, the Company entered into interest rate swap transactions related to its outstanding \$375.0 million aggregate principal amount of 5.0% senior unsecured notes (the 2014 Notes) where the Company swapped the notional amount of its \$375.0 million of fixed rate debt at 5.0% into floating interest rate debt through July 1, 2014.
+On June 30, 2009, the Company entered into interest rate swap transactions related to its outstanding \$375.0 million aggregate principal amount of 5.0% senior unsecured notes due July 1, 2014 (the 2014 Notes) where the Company swapped the notional amount of its \$375.0 million of fixed rate debt at 5.0% into floating interest rate debt through July 1, 2014.
 The Company designated these swaps as fair value hedges.
 The fair value of the swaps at inception was zero and subsequent changes in the fair value of the interest rate swaps were reflected in the carrying value of the interest rate swaps on the balance sheet.
 The carrying value of the debt on the balance sheet was adjusted by an equal and offsetting amount.
-The gain or loss on the hedged item (that is, the fixed-rate borrowings) attributable to the hedged benchmark interest rate risk and the offsetting gain or loss on the related interest rate swaps for fiscal year 2012 and fiscal year 2011 was as follows:
+The gain or loss on the hedged item (that is, the fixed-rate borrowings) attributable to the hedged benchmark interest rate risk and the offsetting gain or loss on the related interest rate swaps for fiscal 2012 was as follows: